Expander/material-heptools-2024-warsaw/02_material.md

    models/SESM/run_SESM.x --slha-input-file=model_files/SESM/LesHouches.in.SESM
    ~~~

-## Create SPheno model
+## Create a SPheno spectrum generator

 Now we turn to create a SPheno model file:

-1. Copy the model file `SPheno.m` from the SM:
+1. Go to the SPheno directory and copy the model file `SPheno.m` from the SM to the SESM:
    ~~~.sh
    cd ~/hep-software/SARAH
    cp Models/SM/SPheno.m Models/SESM/
    ~~~
-1. Modify the `SPheno.m` model file to set the new parameters:
+1. Modify the `SPheno.m` model file to define new input parameters and fix the new model parameters:
    ~~~.sh
    MINPAR = {
        {2, LambdaIN},